omeganow/tms-explorer/README.md

    1. Clone the github repository or download and unzip
    2. Open a terminal and change directory (cd) into the repository
-   3. Based on your Operating system run the commands below
+   3. Based on your operating system run the commands below

 ### MacOS and Linux
 make the tms_explorer.sh file executable and execute it